Valentin-Meltz/OO-System-Dev_Project/README.md

 # [ST2OOS] - OO Systems Development

-This backend porject is use for web application of subscriber manager.
+This backend project is use for web application of subscriber manager.
 Here, you can add and see you members with there licence, data, and membership.
 You can also see the competition list to subscribe with all the information as need about competition.

 ## Project structure
 ```
 ├── node_modules             # Project module you have to import locally
 ├── prisma                   # Prisma schema and migration
 ├── src/
+│   ├── seed.js              # Data fixtures
 │   ├── generated/           # Prisma generated you have to generated locally
 │   ├── routes
 │   │   ├── db/              # Database route files